kamaru-x/wiras/documentation.md

-13 may 9:00 -
+13 may 9:00 - 10:20
-    started the project /// started configuration /// no functions written
+    started the project /// setup configuration /// functions written for login